CRASHSpace/COVID-19-3dprints/README.md

 *This repo will stay updated with the latest information and source files.*

-### Our work
+## Our work

 CRASH Space has been working with USC Keck, Cedars-Sinai and others on the front line of this pandemic.
 With these clinical partners, we have developed and refined designs for face shields, face masks and ear savers, and rallied the community to build them.
+For the latest information on our work: [https://covid.crashspace.org](https://covid.crashspace.org)

-We launched [our GoFundMe](https://charity.gofundme.com/o/en/campaign/makers-united-against-covid-19) on 4/10, and cannot thank everyones' generosity enough.
+We launched [our GoFundMe](https://charity.gofundme.com/o/en/campaign/makers-united-against-covid-19) on 4/10, and cannot thank our donors enough.

 If you'd like to help build or assemble, let us know at covid@crashspace.org or on [this volunteer form](https://docs.google.com/forms/d/e/1FAIpQLSczant_0pGT0tIEJhOTPQsQpFoTAtQAkubEGK8ArdoSDPgAVQ/viewform).

-For more information on our work: [https://covid.crashspace.org](https://covid.crashspace.org)

 ### Drop off
-No contact drop off is at: 6323 W 80th St, Los Angeles, CA 90045, and times will be posted on [our calendar](https://calendar.google.com/calendar/embed?src=crashspacela@gmail.com&ctz=America/Los_Angeles).
+We are collecting donations and assembling kits at: 6323 W 80th St, Los Angeles, CA 90045.
+Times will be posted on [our calendar](https://calendar.google.com/calendar/embed?src=crashspacela@gmail.com&ctz=America/Los_Angeles).

 ![Dropzone outside](https://raw.githubusercontent.com/CRASHSpace/COVID-19-3dprints/master/images/Dropzone_Outside.jpg)

+No contact drop-off area:

 ![Dropzone doorway drop](https://raw.githubusercontent.com/CRASHSpace/COVID-19-3dprints/master/images/Dropzone_Doorway.jpg)